 When the power is split using diodes, it’s the lowest voltage battery which will take the current until it’s voltage appoaches the same as the other one.

-For anyone interested, the final circuit is here.
+For anyone interested, this is the the final circuit is here.

 So what can I expect from a wee 10W panel.
 Below is a graph taken from Meteoblue